jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/K_highest_weights_ref.rst

 -------------------------------------------------
 | ``is_split_spherical:K_Type p->bool`` Defined in line number 109.
 |
-| test if a K-type is G-spherical: LKT of G-spherical p
+| Test if a K-type is G-spherical: LKT of G-spherical p
 |

 .. _highest_weight_split_spherical_k_type_p->khighestweight1: